BardisRenos/Chest-X-Ray-Images-Pneumonia/README.md

 # Chest-X-Ray-Images-Pneumonia

+## Introduction

+Artificial intelligence (AI) has the potential to revolutionize disease diagnosis and management by performing classification difficult for human experts and by rapidly reviewing immense amounts of images.
+Despite its potential, clinical interpretability and feasible preparation of AI remains challenging.

 This repository contains a example of transfer learning method, based on X-ray images.
 The normal chest X-ray (left panel) depicts clear lungs without any areas of abnormal opacification in the image.
 Bacterial pneumonia (middle) typically exhibits a focal lobar consolidation, in this case in the right upper lobe (white arrows), whereas viral pneumonia (right) manifests with a more diffuse “interstitial” pattern in both lungs.

 <p align="center">